alastaira/secret-santa-2020/hints.md

 ## General Hints
  - The solution to every puzzle is a single word answer.
- - Those answer words are connected in some way to the puzzle.
+ - Every answer word is thematically connected in some way to its puzzle.
  - The number of letters in each answer is indicated by the dashes on the corresponding envelope.
  - The vast majority of information required to solve the puzzles is contained within the box.
 However, you may choose to use any external tools or resources to help you.